 The technical working group (i.e. WG) shall iteratively report the agreed CRs and version status of the deliverable to the Technical Plenary.

 The Rapporteur incorporates agreed CRs into an output draft of the meeting, as detailed in Step 1.c.
-The Rapporteur can not made any modification different form the one proposed by the agreed CRs.
+The Rapporteur can not make any modification different from the one proposed by the agreed CRs.
 Any change proposed by the Rapporteur, including the editorial ones, shall be proposed via Change Request.

 Step 4: Freeze